TatianaResend/SPIF-A_v2/README.md

 <!-- ABOUT THE PROJECT -->
 # About The Project
 The project serves as the focal point of the master's thesis in mechanical engineering.
 The primary goal of this project is to develop a compact incremental forming machine.
 The machine will be electric, ensuring a silent operation and compact size to facilitate coexistence with 3D printers.
-To effectively cover all aspects of machine construction, the project has been divided into three key areas: machine structure design, mechanical design, and automation design.
+To effectively cover all aspects of machine construction, the project has been divided into three key areas: machine structure design, mechanical project, and automation project.

 <!-- GETTING STARTED -->
+# Machine structure design

 ## Base requirements:

 |  |  |